vegaprotocol/networks/disaster-recovery.md

 3. Validators would need to ALL deploy the latest code
 4. Restart the network using the last [checkpoint](https://github.com/vegaprotocol/networks#restore-from-checkpoint).

-(Hardcoding values would be implemented at a block height so that it’s only hard coded for the time it’s needed, not in the software until the next deployment.)
+**NOTE:** Hardcoding values would be implemented at a block height so that it’s only hard coded for the time it’s needed, not in the software until the next deployment.

 ## Scenario 3: Less than 2/3+1 of the validators are active

 ### Scenario 3.1: If the network has not been running long
-**NOTE:** As chain events grow, the data required to catch up will become too large for this to be a viable action.

 1. Restart the node(s) and see the chain data.
 2. Each node will try to replay the chain to the latest block.

+**NOTE:** As chain events grow, the data required to catch up will become too large for this to be a viable action.

 ### Scenario 3.2: If 3.1 is not viable due to age of the network
-**NOTE:** If there is a planned outage happening soon the node(s) could be brought back at that time to avoid unplanned outages.

 1. Shut down the full network with coordination between validators.
 2. Restart the network from the last [checkpoint](https://github.com/vegaprotocol/networks#restore-from-checkpoint).

+**NOTE:** If there is a planned outage happening soon the node(s) could be brought back at that time to avoid unplanned outages.

 ## Scenario 4: Critical bugs